SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

     --for example, analytics-dbcluster, webapp-dbcluster
   ```
    1. Enter in values for the following parameters (marked `CHANGEME` above):
-      * `environment` - This is the deployment environment where the PostgreSQL cluster identified by the value of `servers` resides.
+      * `environment`.
+This is the deployment environment where the PostgreSQL cluster identified by the value of `servers` resides.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this PostgreSQL cluster.
+      * `db_cluster`.
+Enter a name to identify this PostgreSQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note